isdicely/Project2_World_Happpiness/README.md

 Each of these categories was given a numberical value, which was then added up to a total overall score called the Happiness Score.
 From this Happiness Score, the countries' rankings were determined.

 ## Findings
 Most countries stayed within the same range for Happiness Scores and across all individual scores.
-The only three countries that did not stay the same were Afghanistan, Bangladesh, and Mexico.
+The only three countries changed drastically were Afghanistan, Bangladesh, and Mexico.

 ## Data Sources
 Both of the below can be found in our "data" folder: